Purdue-CS193/homework-0-syedlapalli04/index.md

+# Shamita's First CS193 Homework
+- taught by students
+- excited to learn about tools that will aid me in jobs
+- no exams/midterms

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.